ClareMSYanGit/Interop-TestSuites/ExchangeMAPI/Docs/MS-OXCFOLD/[MS-OXCFOLD].md

-Please follow the link below to find the new landing page for [MS-OXCFOLD]. <!-- -->
+## [MS-OXCFOLD]
-https://msdn.microsoft.com/en-us/library/cc433475(v=exchg.80).aspx
+Please follow the link below to find the new landing page for [MS-OXCFOLD]. https://msdn.microsoft.com/en-us/library/cc433475(v=exchg.80).aspx

-The new landinganding pages include the following:
+The new landinganding page includes the following:
 - The ability to download the preview, published, and previous versions of the documents in PDF
 - and .docx format.
 - A short abstract describing the document.